-Students must attend a mandatory information session/advising meeting with an instructor before or once they have registered for MAP 108.
+Students are highly recommended to attend an information session/advising meeting with an instructor before or once they have registered for MAP 108.

 Students are required to show proof of a high school diploma or high school equivalency diploma upon entry into the MAP.
 All Medical Assistant Program required courses in quarters one through four and general education courses must be successfully completed before entering the final quarter of the program.